 *This post contains Amazon links.
 As Amazon affiliates, we may earn from qualifying purchases.

-If you aren’t familiar with it, Lush is a store that sells amazing bath products.
+If you are familiar with Lush brand body works then this copycat Lush bombs for the bath are just what you need to make at home and save on price!
+Lush is a store that sells amazing bath products.
 All of their products are handmade in batches and they are eco-friendly.
-I love their stuff!
+They have several different options to choose from.

-My favorite thing to buy from Lush is bath bombs.
+My favorite thing to buy from Lush is their bath bombs.
 They are ball-shaped “bombs” that are meant to be dropped into the tub while you draw and then soak in the bath.
-They fizz and turn your bathwater a fun color—and they smell absolutely amazing.
+They fizz and turn your bath water a fun color and they smell absolutely amazing.

 Ingredients You’ll Need

 The recipe calls for just a few simple ingredients that are easy to find.
 If you plan to make a lot, you will save money by purchasing ingredients somewhere you can buy in bulk.
-Costco, Sam’s Club, and Winco are all great places to find most of these ingredients.
+Find these ingredients at your local grocery store.

-- Flavor extract, scented oils, or essential oils – see below
+- Flavor extract, scented oils, or essential oils – Choose your favorite fragrances or smells to make this bath bomb your favorite.

 Bath Bomb Instructions

-- Combine all the dry ingredients in a large mixing bowl and stir all the wet ingredients in a small bowl.
+- Combine – Place all the dry ingredients in a large mixing bowl and stir all the wet ingredients in a small bowl.
 Slowly pour and whisk the wet ingredients into the dry ingredients.

 It’s All About the Smells!